• home

 Location : Siem Reap

-Spend a full day temple-hopping in the Angkor complex today – the highlight of any trip to Cambodia!
-Hop on your transport for the day, a remork-moto (Cambodian Tuk-tuk) with an all-female crew from Drivers Srey, whose mission is to support local women with sustainable income to support their families.
+Spend a full day temple-hopping in the Angkor complex today.
+Hop on a remork-moto (Cambodian tuk-tuk) with an all-female crew from Drivers Srey, whose mission is to support local women with sustainable income to support their families.
 With a knowledgeable local guide at your side, you’ll be able to make the most of your visit to the world-famous complex, built between the 9th and 13th centuries when the Khmer Empire was the pre-eminent influence in Southeast Asia.
 The temples were believed to represent the cosmic world and were set in perfect balance, symmetry and composition and the ruins are scattered over some 160 square km.
 See Angkor Wat – the largest and most complete structure and the only one of Angkor's temples with a west-facing entrance, the Bayon and the jungle-covered Ta Prohm.
 There are spectacular photo opportunities at any time of day.

 Day :7